mapbender/mapbender-documentation/en/elements/editing/digitizer/digitizer_configuration.rst

 .. code-block:: yaml

          - type: input                                      # element type definition
-                                                   title: Title for the field                       # labeling (optional)
+           title: Title for the field                       # Definition of a labeling (optional, if not defined no labeling is set)
-                                                   name: column_name                                # reference to table column (optional)
+           name: column_name                                # Reference to table column
-                                                   copyClipboard: false                             # true/false. if true, specify a button that copies entered information to the clipboard (default: false) (optional)
+           copyClipboard: false                             # Offer a button that copies entered information to the clipboard (default: false) (optional)
-                                                   mandatory: true                                  # specify mandatory field (optional)
+           #mandatory: true                                 # Specifies a mandatory field (optional), please use required instead
+           infoText: "Info: Please emter Information."      # Offer a button that that provides Intormation on mouse-over (optional)
-                                                   mandatoryText: You have to provide information.  # text occurs if the column is empty on save
+           mandatoryText: You have to provide information.  # Define text that is shown on save if no content is provided for a mandatory field (optional)
            cssClass: 'input-css'                            # css class to use as style for the input field (optional)
-                                                   value: 'default Text'                            # define a default value  (optional)
+           value: 'default Text'                            # Define a default value  (optional)
+           css:                                             # CSS definition (optional)
+               color: green
+           cssClass:                                        # Added to the class attribute of the form group (container around label and input)
+           attr:
-                                                   placeholder: 'please edit this field'            # placeholder appears in the field as information (optional)
+               placeholder: 'please edit this field'        # placeholder appears in the field as information when field is empty (optional)
+               required: true

+* **title:** Definition of a labeling (optional, if not defined no labeling is set)
+* **name:** Reference to table column (required)
+* **copyClipboard:** Offer a button that copies entered information to the clipboard (optional, default: false)
+* **infoText:** Offer a button that that provides Intormation on mouse-over (optional)
+* **mandatoryText:** Define text that is shown on save if no content is provided for a mandatory field (optional)
+* **value:** Define a default value  (optional)
+* **css:** CSS definition (optional)
+* **cssClass:** Added to the class attribute of the form group (container around label and input)

+Attributes (attr)
+* **placeholder:** placeholder appears in the field as information (optional)
+* **required:** Specifies a mandatory field (optional, default false)

-Selectbox (selectbox or multiselect [type select])
+Selectbox or multiselect (type select)
 --------------------------------------------------

 By defining a selectbox, predefined values can be used in the form.